The Top 8 things to ask an Accountant before You hire them for your Business…

 7. Phishing text messages and emails claiming to be the IRS

 If you get any emails or text messages claiming to be from the IRS, delete them and don’t click on any links.
 Scammers posing as the IRS often send out links that could install malware onto your device.
 Using this malware, the scammers can steal your personal information.
 Phishing messages might also ask you for personal information, like your Social Security number.
 Scammers can then use this information to file a fraudulent tax return on your behalf.
-If you get any communication like this, ignore it and report it to this IRS email.
+If you get any communication like this, ignore it and report the phishing to the IRS.

 Why do scammers scam?